 Housing for Clinical Resident

-Housing arrangements can be made through coordination of services with the Gundersen Medical Education Department and be made available on a fee basis
+Housing arrangements can be made through coordination of services with the Gundersen Medical Education Department and be made available on a fee basis.
+Space is limited.

 Resident will be responsible for own transportation needs.
 Free parking is available at the Gundersen Sports Medicine Center.